dcdpr/did-btcr2/chapters/Index.md

 #### Aggregate Beacon Address Verification

-An ::Aggregate Beacon:: Address SHOULD be an n-of-n Pay-to-Taproot (P2TR) address, with a cohort key contributed to the n by each of the cohort participants.
-DID controllers participating in aggregation cohorts SHOULD verify the ::BTCR2 Beacon:: address is an n-of-n and that one of the n keys is the cohort key provided to the ::BTCR2 Beacon:: coordinator.
-This can be achieved only by constructing the address for themselves from the set of cohort keys which the coordinator SHOULD provide.
+A ::Beacon Address:: of an ::Aggregate Beacon:: SHOULD be an n-of-n Pay-to-Taproot (P2TR) address, with a cohort key contributed to the n by each of the ::Beacon Participants::.
+DID controllers participating in a ::Beacon Cohort:: SHOULD verify the ::Beacon Address:: is an n-of-n and that one of the n keys is the cohort key they provided to the ::Beacon Aggregator::.
+This can be achieved only by constructing the address for themselves from the set of cohort keys which the aggregator SHOULD provide.

 #### Aggregate Beacon Signal Verification